 Training Your Heart: The Hardest Working Organ

-We’re closing out heart month by once again highlighting your body’s hardest-working organ… your heart!
+We’re highlighting your body’s hardest-working organ… your heart!
 Though your heart is an organ, it also works like a muscle, pumping blood through your giant system of blood vessels (over 60,000 miles long).

 Like any muscle in your body, the more you work your heart, the better you can condition it.
 The harder you work, the more nutrients and oxygen your heart needs to keep up.
 With consistent exercise, your body can pump blood more effectively, thus pushing a greater volume with each beat.